-Histamine receptors are found in the heart, the liver, the gut, and throughout the body where histamine functions in many vital body functions.
-Likewise, dopamine receptors and the neurotransmitter dopamine are found in the kidneys, in blood vessels where dopamine acts as a vasodilator, and throughout the entirety of the immune system, where dopamine acts as a dampener of inflammation in every part of the body.9,33
+An intriguing question, and many researchers have delved into the subject.
+Histamine receptors are found in the heart, the liver, the gut, and throughout the body where histamine functions in many vital body functions.32 Likewise, dopamine receptors and the neurotransmitter dopamine are found in the kidneys, in blood vessels where dopamine acts as a vasodilator, and throughout the entirety of the immune system, where dopamine acts as a dampener of inflammation in every part of the body.9,33

 Is it any wonder then, that a drug such a Geodon, a drug that aggressively manipulates natural hormones and neurotransmitters, can have such a long list of side effects that can lead to distress or injury in virtually every organ and system of the body?
 And just as these changes are evident while taking antipsychotic medication, during the process of Geodon tapering these factors also play an important role.
 Supporting and boosting normalized neurochemical function is of prime importance.

-Understanding the powerful role of nutrition and diet, as well as targeted dietary supplements can help reduce the discomfort and support normalization of neurochemistry during a gentle and well-supervised Geodon tapering or dose reduction experience.
+Understanding the powerful role of nutrition and diet, as well as targeted dietary supplements can help reduce the discomfort and support normalization of neurochemistry during a gentle and well-supervised Geodon titration or dose reduction experience.

 There is a growing body of research that has found nutrition also can play a powerful and significant supporting role in the treatment and management of symptoms of schizophrenia, the mania associated with bipolar conditions, and many other physical and mental symptomologies, especially those that have been somewhat carelessly relegated to drugging as a first-line and too-often sole treatment model.5

 Alternative to Meds Center takes an orthomolecular, nutrition-based approach in tandem with two other important factors in recovery.
-These are neurotoxin removal through gentle but effective methods, along with counseling and life coaching strategies to give our clients the absolute most effective set of treatment protocols available for efficient effective recovery.
+These are neurotoxin removal 42 through gentle but effective methods, along with counseling and life coaching strategies to give our inpatient clients the absolute most effective set of treatment protocols available for efficient and effective recovery.

-Geodon Tapering Must Be Done Slowly
+Geodon Weaning Must Be Done Slowly